Hariharan-2711/UART-FIFO/README.md

 This project aims at the behavioural design of a Universal Asynchronous Receiver and Transmitter

+The UART protocol has a frame configured in the following way 1 start bit
+8 data bits
+1 stop bit
+0 parity bits

 It has 5 modules namely:

 1. Transmitter.v -